-- 3. If prompted, enter your Fortify Software Security Center login credentials: - a.
+- 3. If prompted, type your Fortify Software Security Center login credentials: - a.
 From the Login Method menu, select the login method set up for you on Fortify Software Security Center. - b.
 To save your login information, select the Save Login Method check box.

-The Fortify Extension for Visual Studio saves your login information for all future use of this extension until you install a new Fortify Extension for Visual Studio. - c.
+The Fortify Extension for Visual Studio saves your login information for all future use of this extension until you install a new Fortify Extension for Visual Studio.

+c.
 Depending on the login method you selected, do one of the following:

 Login Method Procedure Username/Password Type your Fortify Software Security Center username and password.
 X.509 SSO Fortify Software Security Center must be configured to use X.509 Certification-based SSO.
 Note: Your certificate must be located in the current user certificate store and in the Personal store. i.
-Click Browse for Certificate . ii.
+Click Browse for Certificate 2. ii.
 Select the certificate for the sign-on, and then click OK.
 Kerberos SSO Fortify Software Security Center must be configured to use SPNEGO-based Kerberos authentication.
 No additional information is required.

 - d.
 Click OK to connect to Fortify Software Security Center. - 4.
 In the Download Collaborative Audit dialog box, select an application version, and then click Select.

-The audit project file is downloaded from Fortify Software Security Center and opened in the Fortify Extension for Visual Studio. - 5.
-Audit the project as described in "Auditing Issues" on page 35. - 6.
+The Fortify Extension for Visual Studio downloads the audit project file from Fortify Software Security Center and opens it in the auditing interface. - 5.
+Audit the project as described in "Auditing Issues" on page 37. - 6.
 When you have completed the audit, select Fortify > Upload Audit Project.